google/oss-fuzz/README.md

   * source code repository location
   * a link to the project security issue reporting process *OR*
   * an e-mail of the engineering contact person to be CCed on issue.
-This has to be an established project committer e-mail (present in VCS logs) If this is not you, the committer has to acknowledge theirself.
+This has to be an e-mail with google account that belongs to an established project committer e-mail (present in VCS logs).
+    If this is not you, an informal e-mail verification will be required.
     This e-mail will also be publicly listed in our [Projects](docs/projects.md) page.
 - once accepted by an oss-fuzz project member, follow the [New Library Guide](docs/new_library.md)